How to use the SLA tile

-- The visualization section allows you to remove the status icon, label or SLA value, we'll leave these as they are for this walkthrough.
+Allows you to remove the status icon, label or SLA gauge.

 If when displaying the status and SLA of groups themselves (adding groups to scope > list for example) one or more groups have missing SLA gauges and the health status is shown as grey with a question mark, this means that the group does not have a Dependency Roll Up Monitor.

 SquaredUp pulls service level data from the Operations Manager Data Warehouse.
 To verify that the data shown in SquaredUp matches that shown in SCOM, you can run a Service Level Tracking Summary Report (see How to run a Service Level Tracking Summary Report in SCOM).

 SquaredUp does not support Collection Rule SLOs, or the unmonitored state.